Math Supporting tagline

 OpenMath

-OpenMath wikipedia link is a XML based language for specifying meaning of mathematical formulas.
+OpenMath is a XML based language for specifying meaning of mathematical formulas.
 OpenMath knowledge is represented in Content Dictionaries which consist of lists of Symbols.
 Each Symbol can have following properties:

 There is a list of core OpenMath Content Dictionaries, which describes some of mathematical theories.